sonic-net/SONiC/doc/s3ip_sysfs/s3ip_sysfs_specification.md

 |/sys_switch/slot/slot[n]/fpga[n] |R/W||Refer to FPGA Information Sysfs Definition
 |/sys_switch/slot/slot[n]/num_cplds |RO| int| Number of sub card CPLDs
 |/sys_switch/slot/slot[n]/cpld[n] |R/W| |refer to CPLD information Sysfs definition

+### 14. Power sensor sysfs
+Current Sensor information Sysfs path must be /sys_switch/power_sensor/
+Note:  TBD.
+This section will be defined in the next stage.
+Most on-board DC-DC converters (also called PWM or pulse-width modulator chips) provide voltage, current and calculated power.
+They often provide power In and Power out, allowing easy measurement of efficiency.
+It is more reliable to read this directly rather than compute it from current * voltage, which might obtain readings at different times and result in invalid computation.
+It could also be more accurate because multiplying current * power in the controller results in compound loss of precision(rounded value * rounded value)